Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### How to configure and use Hotswap Agent {#hotreloadinghotswapagent}

 [HotSwapAgent](http://hotswapagent.org/index.html){:target="_blank"} is the agent that enables you to do hot reloading.
-This allows you to modify the application code, and view the changes without having to restart Alfresco Tomcat (or the ACS Docker container).
+This allows you to modify the application code, and view the changes without having to restart Alfresco Tomcat (or the Content Services Docker container).

 A prerequisite for this tutorial is to have a project created with the Alfresco SDK, using the All-In-One archetype or the Platform JAR archetype.
 It's worth noting that hot reloading is only supported on the platform, and not in Alfresco Share.

 As an alternative to the HotSwapAgent you can also try out JRebel.
 It has more features but isn't free.

 The way to configure HotSwapAgent in case of using Java 11 or Java 17 is pretty different.
-By default, ACS 6.1+ uses Java 11 and ACS 7.3+ uses Java 17.
+By default, Content Services 6.1+ uses Java 11 and Content Services 7.3+ uses Java 17.

 ##### Issue with Docker Toolbox